emrehanks/R-ArcGIS-LSM_ToolPack/README.md

 * If you meet the error code given below, please unzip this "recipes" file on your base R location (e.g. C:\Users\emrehan\OneDrive\Documents\R\win-library\3.6)
 *       "Error: package or namespace load failed for ‘caret’ in loadNamespace(i, c(lib.loc, .libPaths()), versionCheck = vI[[i]]):
          there is no package called ‘recipes’*"
+* If you meet the error code given below, use ArcGIS Pro 2 or downgrade the latest R-Base version 4 to 3.6.3.
+                  "Failed to initialize R interpreter"
 ## Features

 * [Data Preparation(Train/Validation Split)](https://github.com/emrehanks/R-ArcGIS/blob/master/scripts/trainValidationSplit.R)